JWT Authentication Tutorial

 JwtAuthenticationProvider

-is responsible to actually invoke method in your controller that is handling requested API resource.
+—is responsible for invoking your controller method that handles the requested API resource.

 public class JwtTokenAuthenticationProcessingFilter extends AbstractAuthenticationProcessingFilter {